top of page

 Duke of Angoulême, wearing the Brassard de Bordeaux, among other decorations

-This stamp was acquired from an antique dealer in Nice, France.
+This stamp was acquired from a dealer in Nice, France.
 Research has not yet made it possible to identify the original owner with certainty.
 However, careful analysis suggests a 17th–18th-century alliance between southern French nobility - possibly a branch of the de Méjanès family - and a German family bearing an eagle on an Or field.
 The seal may have belonged to a descendant of that union, featuring quartered arms that combine the heraldic symbols of both lineages.

 Sceau avec armoiries d'alliance.